-The Arcueil (Fair Value CAD\$85,703), Sabliere (Fair Value CAD\$27,493) and Baldi properties (Fair Value CAD\$26,762) are being marketed for sale as part of the REIT's previously announced Asset Recycling Plan.
-These are mature assets where management believes value can be maximized.
+The Arcueil (Fair Value \$72,340), Sabliere (Fair Value \$27,493) and Baldi properties (Fair Value \$27,162) are being marketed for sale as part of the REIT's previously announced Asset Recycling Plan.
+These are mature assets and management believes that it is the optimal time to extract value.
 Upon the sale of these properties, management and the Board will consider the best uses of the new capital including the options to pay down debt, make capital investments to support leasing, invest in redevelopment opportunities and make opportunistic acquisitions.
 Refer to the "Portfolio Overview - Asset Recycling Plan" section of this MD&A for more detailed discussion.